 By definition, the sprint backlog is easier to create.
 It’s smaller, more digestible, but that doesn’t mean it can be developed without thinking strategically about the capacity of the team and resources at hand.
 If you give a team more than it can handle, the product gets bogged down.

-Teams might feel they can do more than they can, so it’s up to the development team and the Scrum Master, an expert in Scrum who guides through skill and experience, to know what the team is able to do by having a good estimation of their ability.
+Teams might feel they can do more than they can, so it’s up to the development team and the scrum master, an expert in scrum methodology who guides through skill and experience, to know what the team is able to do by having a good estimation of their ability.

 Define Parameters for the Sprint